Superconducting Circuit Architecture for Digital-Analog Quantum Computing: Digital-Analog Quantum Computation

 where $\mathcal{H}_{\textrm{hori}}$, $\mathcal{H}_{\textrm{verti}}$ and $\mathcal{H}_{\textrm{coul}}$ are given by

 which correspond to the Hamiltonian of the horizontal hopping, vertical hopping and coulomb interaction respectively, with

 and

 We notice that each term of $\mathcal{H}_{\textrm{hori}}$ in Eq.~(\ref{Eq33}) correspond to the set of horizontal hopping interactions which do not share sites in the lattice, these eight interactions are represented by arrows with different colors in Fig.~$\ref{Fig07}$ (blue, red, green and brown), and different textures (solid and dashed).
-Also, each gate given by Eq.~(\ref{Eq34}) can be performed in an analog way since the sub-gates involved are applied in different qubits and can be done together without interfering with each other (see appendix~\ref{AppC}).
+Also, we highlight that each interactions given by Eq.~(\ref{Eq34}) can be performed in an analog way since the sub-gates involved are applied in different qubits and can be done together without interfering with each other (see appendix~\ref{AppC}), {giving us the analog resource for the digital-analog simulation}.
 The number $m_1$ is the number of the hopping terms corresponding to the blue(red) solid/dash arrows, and $m_2$ is the number of the hopping terms corresponding to the green(brown) solid/dash arrows (see Fig. ~\ref{Fig07}), where $m_1+m_2=\ell-1$.

 Now, we approximate the time evolution of our system using the Trotter expansion~\cite{Suzuki1990JP} as follows

 where $U_{\textrm{word}}(t)=e^{-i\mathcal{H}_{\textrm{word}}t}$.
 Using Eq.~(\ref{Eq33}) we have